thombashi/pingparsing/README.rst

                             stop after sending the count. see also ping(8) [-c count] option description.
       -w DEADLINE, --deadline DEADLINE
+                            Timeout before ping exits. valid time units are: d/day/days, h/hour/hours, m/min/mins/minute/minutes,
+                            s/sec/secs/second/seconds,
+                            ms/msec/msecs/millisecond/milliseconds,
+                            us/usec/usecs/microsecond/microseconds. if no unit
-                            timeout in seconds. see also ping(8) [-w deadline] option description. note: meaning of the 'deadline' may differ system to system.
+                            string found, considered seconds as the time unit. see also ping(8) [-w deadline] option description. note: meaning of the 'deadline' may differ system to system.
-      --timeout TIMEOUT     Time to wait for a response, in milliseconds.
+      --timeout TIMEOUT     Time to wait for a response per packet.
+Valid time units are: d/day/days, h/hour/hours,
+                            m/min/mins/minute/minutes, s/sec/secs/second/seconds,
+                            ms/msec/msecs/millisecond/milliseconds,
+                            us/usec/usecs/microsecond/microseconds. if no unit
+                            string found, considered milliseconds as the time unit.
+Attempt to send packets with milliseconds granularity in default.
 If the system does not support timeout in milliseconds, round up as seconds.
 Use system default if not specified.
-                            Ignored if the system does not support timeout itself.
+This option wll ignored if the system does not support timeout itself.
                             See also ping(8) [-W timeout] option description.
                             note: meaning of the 'timeout' may differ system to system.